protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

 }

 enum Data {
-  DATA_UNKNOWN = 0;
+  DATA_UNSPECIFIED = 0;
   DATA_SEARCH = 1 [deprecated = true];
   DATA_DISPLAY = 2 [
     (string_name) = "display_value"
-  ]
+  ];
 }
 ```

-Continue to the next section, [Custom Options](#customoptions) to see how to
+See [Custom Options](#customoptions) to see how to apply custom options to enum
-apply custom options to enum values and to fields.
+values and to fields.

 ### Custom Options {#customoptions}

 Protocol Buffers also allows you to define and use your own options.
-This is an
+Note that
-**advanced feature** which most people don't need.
-If you do think you need to
+this is an **advanced feature** which most people don't need.
+If you do think
-create your own options, see the
+you need to create your own options, see the
 [Proto2 Language Guide](/programming-guides/proto2#customoptions)
 for details.
 Note that creating custom options uses
 [extensions](/programming-guides/proto2#extensions),